Peter Faris

-George Peter Faris (born c.1942), KC is a retired criminal lawyer, and former conservative media commentator and radio broadcaster in Melbourne, Australia.
+George Peter Faris (born c.
+1942), KC is a retired criminal lawyer, former chief of the NCA, and former conservative media commentator and radio broadcaster in Melbourne, Australia.

 Early career

 He commenced practice as a solicitor in 1963 under the tutelage of the Australian defence lawyer Frank Galbally.

 Legal career

 Faris signed the roll of counsel of the Victorian Bar in 1970 and practiced as defence and prosecuting counsel in serious criminal cases.
 In the mid-1980s he "took silk" and became a King's Counsel, participating in criminal trials.

 From 1989 to 1990 he was chairman of Australia's peak crime-fighting taskforce, the troubled National Crime Authority (now the Australian Crime Commission).

 After leaving the NCA Faris returned to private practice as a barrister.

 Media career

-Faris’ hard-line conservative views found an audience at Melbourne’s 3AW radio station in 2006, and he promoted a self-published blog.
-The blog was entitled “Faris, QC” and subheaded “Australia, Love It or Leave It”.
+Faris' hard-line conservative views found an audience at Melbourne's 3AW radio station in 2006, and he promoted a self-published blog.
+The blog was entitled "Faris, QC" and subheaded "Australia, Love It or Leave It".